VaultaFoundation/docs/native/07_node-operation/20_api-node.md

 ## Summary

-In this guide, you configured and deployed an API node on a specific EOS network, such as EOS mainnet, EOS Jungle testnet, EOS Kylin testnet, etc. You can now get some native assets for that network, and use your API node to deploy EOS smart contracts and send transactions, get blockchain data, or both.
+In this guide, you configured and deployed an API node on a specific Vaulta network, such as Vaulta mainnet, Vaulta Jungle testnet, etc. You can now get some native assets for that network, and use your API node to deploy Vaulta smart contracts and send transactions, get blockchain data, or both.